Chrysippus

 ~279–206 BCE

-“Second founder of Stoicism — propositional logic, fate, and assent.”
+“The second founder of Stoicism, who built out its propositional logic, its fate, and its theory of assent.”

 The four dimensions in the 16-axis model where this thinker scores highest.
 People in this archetype tend to lean the same way.